bat-z/bat-z/README.md

 Some info about me;
 I'm .
 I'm an introvert n I don't talk much.
 I'm kinda awkward around new ppl, so it would take me a while to interact or be comfortable. 🫠 Please be patient with me.
 I really love Green Lanterns and the flash. maybe into batman too.
-Birthday is on the 23rd November!
+17yrBirthday is on the 23rd November!

 favorite color? mine is orange and green...
 I am an artist and I love to draw a lot.
 I sometimes post my artworks on social media.